unatarajan/unatarajan/README.md

-🌊 Co-creator of Kafka Sonar, a Kafka cluster health observability tool deployed to 18+ million users.
+🌊 Co-creator of Kafka Sonar, an open source Kafka cluster health observability tool deployed to 18+ million users on Docker.
 See kafkasonar.io to deep dive.

 👩🏽‍💻 DevOps and cloud automation on GitLab: bit.ly/m/upasana-natarajan.
 Full stack products below.